 What Will An Acupuncture Session Be Like For My Dog?

 Canine acupuncture sessions generally last between 15 minutes and one hour, depending on the dog’s particular needs.
 Thin, flexible needles are inserted at certain points along the dog’s body and left there for several minutes before being removed.
-No anesthesia is required and the dog remains conscious during the entire process.
-Owners encouraged to be present during the sessions.
+No anesthesia is required, and the dog remains conscious during the entire process.
+Owners are encouraged to be present during the sessions.

 Is Dog Acupuncture Painful?

 When performed properly, acupuncture is typically a painless experience.
-A tiny prick may be felt when needles are inserted, and sometimes a duller, deeper sensation when the needles hit the acupuncture points.
+A tiny prick may be felt when the needles are inserted, and sometimes a duller, deeper sensation when the needles hit the acupuncture points.
 Most dogs relax and actually seem to enjoy this experience after the needles are in.
 In fact, many dogs are so relaxed during their sessions that they will drift off to sleep.

 How Soon Will My Dog Experience Results?

 Positive improvement is typically seen within a matter of days.
 Some dogs may appear to feel worse for a day or two after treatment.
 Others may become lethargic or sleepy.
-These effects are an indication that physiological changes are occurring, and they are most often followed by an improvement in the dog’s condition which differs depending on the condition being treated but commonly includes increased appetite and rejuvenated movement.
+These effects are an indication that physiological changes are occurring, and they are most often followed by an improvement in the dog’s condition, which differs depending on the condition being treated but commonly includes increased appetite and rejuvenated movement.